gregorulm/h2048/README.md

 Notes:

 - this is a prototype with a minimal terminal window UI
-- it has only been tested in GHCi 7.6.3 in Apple OS X
+- it has been tested in GHCi 7.6.3 in Apple OS X and Linux

+Change Log:

+2014-06-15
+Initial release; game fully functional, but might require pushing ENTER after a move was entered, depending on your system configuration.
+I noticed that this was only an issue in OS X, but not in Linux.

+2014-06-16
+Dan Rosén (https://github.com/danr) sent a pull request, containing several changes and additions.
+The following is a direct consequence of his submission:
+- disabled input buffering
+- support for Dvorak
+- printf for printing the grid
+- separate function for randomly choosing an element of a list